algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Technical_Specifications.md

 Unit tests
 Integrations tests
 QA -->
-The tests will make sure user requirements are met.
+The tests will make sure user requirements are met. <!-- TO REDO -->

 ### 2.4 Monitoring and Alerting Plan

 <!-- Logging plan and tools -->
-The logging plan and tools are :
+The logging plan and tools are:
 - Nothing for the moment.
+-
 <!-- Monitoring plan and tools -->
-The monitoring plan and tools are :
+The monitoring plan and tools are:
 - Nothing for the moment.
+-
 <!-- Metrics to be used to measure health -->
-The metrics to be used to measure health are :
+The metrics to be used to measure health are:
 - Nothing for the moment.
+-
 <!-- How to ensure observability -->
-The observability is :
+The observability is:
 - Nothing for the moment.
+-
 <!-- Alerting plan and tools -->
-The alerting plan and tools are :
+The alerting plan and tools are:
 - Nothing for the moment.